cghiaus/PyCloze/Description4quizzes_LaTex.md

 |2.|23.4      |12.5     |17.2     |
 |3.|4.9       |14.1     |8.5      |

-This set of data will generate 2 x 3 = 6 combinations of inputs from which one will be randomly assigned to a student.
+This set of data will generate 2 (name_list) x 3 (age_list) = 6 combinations of inputs from which one will be randomly assigned to a student.

 ## Quiz PyClz01